Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/example_config.md

 - `policy_learning_rate` (float): learning rate of policy iteration

 :::{note}
 For some RL algorithms, extra parameters need to be set.
-Refer to {ref}`algorithm_utils` for detailed information.
+Refer to `algorithm` module for detailed information.
 :::

 Take DSAC as an example: